Skip to Main Content

 Where Brisbane's Drinking and Eating Traditions Converge

 Brisbane's bar culture has undergone a recognisable shift over the past decade.
-The city moved from volume-driven venues toward a smaller tier of bars where the program — food and drink together — is the point.
-Stan's Lounge belongs to that tier, operating as a Cantonese-inflected snack and cocktail bar at a moment when the integration of serious Chinese culinary technique with Western bar formats is becoming a credible and distinct category across Australian cities.
+The city moved from volume-driven venues toward a smaller tier of bars where the program, food and drink together, is the point.
+Stan's Lounge is a bar in Brisbane at price tier 3, operating as a Cantonese-inflected snack and cocktail bar.

 The Cantonese Snack Format and Why It Works in a Bar Context